Experience North Shore Elementary

 North Shore is focused on continuing to promote healthy behaviors for students and staff.
 As part of this initiative there is Walking Club (one morning a week), teacher participation in the Destress Monday research project, Recycling, and Mindful Minute (school wide collective deep breath to start off the day).

 A partnership with Edible Peace Patch allows for both educational and cafeteria gardens on campus.
-Both 3rd and 5th grades participate in a garden curriculum once a year while other grade levels have access to outdoor learning and our after school Garden Club.
+Several grade levels participate in a garden curriculum once a year while other grade levels have access to outdoor learning and our after school Garden Club.

 Once a month parents and community members are invited to participate in a morning assembly to recognize our Citizens of the Month, Teacher and Staff Person of the Month, Community Partners, and classes with the highest monthly attendance always ending with our school chant.